pgailinas/videoqa-representation-comparison/README.md

 -   **Representation-Based VideoQA** using self-supervised autoencoder latent representations.

-Both representation-based approaches use common CLIP text representations and the same downstream classifier, allowing differences in VideoQA performance to be attributed primarily to the quality of the video representations.
+Both representation-based approaches use a shared CLIP text embedding dataset, the same downstream classifier, and identical evaluation methodology, allowing differences in VideoQA performance to be attributed primarily to the quality of the video representations.

 ## Research Objective